access-kit/brightsign-sync/README.md

 {
-  "filepath"  : "<name of media file, including file extension>", "id"        : "<id to identify media player to server>", "syncURL"   : "<url for server to synchronize to>", "password"  : "<password for server to synchronize to>" }
+  "filepath"  : "<name of media file, including file extension>", "id"        : "<id to identify media player to server>", "syncUrl"   : "<url for server to synchronize to>", "password"  : "<password for server to synchronize to>" }